 MOVEit Freely is a free, command-line FTP/SSL application also written and distributed by Ipswitch.
 The command-line syntax for MOVEit Xfer was based on existing MOVEit Freely command-line syntax.
-This uniformity allows people to convert most MOVEit Freely scripts to MOVEit Xfer scripts simply by replacing "ftps" with "xfer".
+This uniformity allows people to convert most MOVEit Freely scripts to MOVEit Xfer scripts by replacing "ftps" with "xfer".

 MOVEit Freely command-line syntax was itself based on the command-line syntax of Microsoft's non-secure ftp.exe client.
-Once again, this uniformity allows people to convert many scripts based on "ftp.exe" to MOVEit Xfer scripts simply by replacing "ftp" with "xfer".
+Once again, this uniformity allows people to convert many scripts based on "ftp.exe" to MOVEit Xfer scripts by replacing "ftp" with "xfer".

 Once MOVEit Xfer is started, it prompts for and reads single-line "FTP-style" commands.
 The commands are read from the console, or from the script filename supplied by using the -s parameter.